vivo-ontologies/language-ontology/src/ontology/reports/README.md

 # Reports folder

-Files are added to this folder during the release process
+Output of SPARQL queries run during the release processes are added to this folder during the release process